 The hybrid model of care is the future of healthcare delivery.
 It’s not in person or telehealth, it’s the combination of the two that will effectively serve our patients and communities.
 We provide a proven methodology to simplify the strategy, implementation and management of your telehealth services.

 Behavioral Health Footprint Expansion

 We developed an innovative partnership where federal funding, private partners and a health system established a sustainable model of supportive behavioral health which increased access, reduced the system heath spend on frequent utilizers of the emergency room and addressed a great community need.

-In order to develop a system of care we leveraged state, federal, philanthropic funding, and emerging technology to develop a robust system of care which reduced cost, improved patient and provider satisfaction, and developed a sustainable infrastructure for a integrated health system.
+We leveraged state, federal and philanthropic funding along with emerging technology to develop a robust system of care which reduced cost, improved patient and provider satisfaction, and developed a sustainable infrastructure for an integrated health system.

 The McAuley Residence

 Housing for Recovering Women and their Children